In the spirit of the Agile Manifesto, we’ve reduced our dependence on software documentation.

 Now, if you go back and read what’s in that link, you’ll see a problem.
 Even the description of an n-tier architecture isn’t exactly straightforward!

 There’s a cache between the data tier and the middle tier!?
 Why?

-Maybe there isn’t in your world.
+Maybe there isn’t one in your world.
 Maybe there’s one closer to the client.
-The point is, the reference architecture can only go so far in helping describe YOUR world.
+The point is, that the reference architecture can only go so far in helping describe YOUR world.